TGDivy/TGDivy/README.md

 ## 💬🌞

-> The only limits in your life are those that you set yourself. ~ Celestine Chua
+> Among the things you can give and still keep are your word, a smile, and a grateful heart. ~ Zig Ziglar

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )